uvalib/monorepo/src/authorTitleIndex.md

 *Complete Greek Tragedies*, vol. 7: *Euripides III* (1963) 552

 *Comprehensive Anthology of American Poetry*, ed.
-Conrad Aiken (1929,n1944/45) 169
+Conrad Aiken (1929, 1944/45) 169

 Confucius, *Wisdom of Confucius* (1938) 312; Illus ML (1943) IML 3

 Congreve, William, *Comedies* (ghost).
-Announced in fall 1925 and springn1926 catalogs but never published.
-An edition of Congreve’s *Comedies*nedited by Bonamy Dobrée (1925) was published by Oxford University Pressnin its World’s Classics series.
+Announced in fall 1925 and spring 1926 catalogs but never published.
+An edition of Congreve’s *Comedies* edited by Bonamy Dobrée (1925) was published by Oxford University Press in its World’s Classics series.

 Conrad, Joseph, *Lord Jim* (1931) 210